-- Gervais'/ True's beaked whale echolocation clicks were detected throughout the recording period but were highest from December 2018 to March 2019 (Figure 17). - There was no discernible diel pattern for Gervais'/ True's beaked whale clicks (Figure 18). - Because the FM pulse types produced by Gervais' and True's beaked whales are highly similar and acoustic discrimination between them remains challenging (DeAngelis et al. 2018), it was not possible to classify detections of this signal type to the species level.
+- Gervais' / True's beaked whale echolocation clicks were detected once in December 2018 (Figure 17). - There were not enough encounters to discern a diel pattern (Figure 18). - Because the FM pulse types produced by Gervais' and True's beaked whales are highly similar and acoustic discrimination between them remains challenging (DeAngelis et al. 2018), it was not possible to classify detections of this signal type to the species level.

 Figure 17.
-Weekly presence of Gervais' / True's beaked whale echolocation clicks from June 2018 to May 2019 at NFC Site A. Effort markings are described in Figure 15.
+Weekly presence of Gervais' / True's beaked whale echolocation clicks from June 2017 to 2019 at JAX Site D. Effort markings are described in Figure 15.

 Figure 18.
-Gervais' / True's beaked whale echolocation clicks in five minute bins from June 2018 to May 2019 at NFC Site A. Effort markings are described in Figure 16.
+Gervais' / True's beaked whale echolocation clicks in five minute bins from June 2017 to 2019 at JAX Site D. Effort markings are described in Figure 16.